Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

       1. For Mellanox spine switches.

-          1. Access the Mellanox switch using IP address or using Minicom.
+          1. Access the Mellanox switch using IP address or Minicom.

+             Example 1 (using IP address):

              ```bash
               ssh admin@10.1.0.2
              ```

+             Example 2 (using Minicom):

              ```bash
               minicom -b 115200 -D /dev/ttyUSB1